 WHEN TO MEDITATE?

-My recommendation for you is to take advantage of the first hours of the morning while others are asleep because it is the only time when a few things can disturb you.
+I recommend taking advantage of the first hours of the morning while others are asleep because it is the only time when a few things can disturb you.

 In the evening, I recommend you meditate after work.
 Thus, you will be able to carry out evening activities with family or friends in a state of serenity and good mood, and it will also facilitate restful sleep.